Facebook is like a Cocktail Party – Stop talking about yourself all the time.

 Give People reasons to “like” on Facebook in Five Simple Steps.

-When it comes to social media, you want to be the person at the party that everyone wants to be around.
-This popular person talks with people rather than ask folks about themselves and contributes funny or smart insight to conversations.
-This popular person does not ramble incessantly about themselves, does not project negativity and issue complaints, and does not bore you with inane drivel.
+Regarding social media and Facebook content creation, you want to be the person at the party everyone wants to be around.
+This popular person talks with people and asks folks about themselves.
+The interesting party goer contributes by being funny or bringing brilliant insight to conversations.
+This popular person does not ramble incessantly about themselves, and they do not project negativity or issue complaints.

-The famous person at the party knows how to serve her audience.
+The popular person at the party knows the audience and how to interact.

-People use social media for different reasons, and thus there are many valid approaches to interaction.
+People use social media for different reasons; thus, there are many valid approaches to interaction.
 However, today’s blog post addresses how to utilize social media—Facebook in particular—to build a following of people that genuinely like you.

 Here are five steps to make that happen.
-Think of it like a social media strategy for Facebook
+Think of it as a social media strategy for Facebook

 Understand who is at the party.